nerc-project/nerc-docs/docs/get-started/allocation/requesting-an-allocation.md

     allocation values](allocation-details.md#pi-and-manager-allocation-view-of-openstack-resource-allocation)
     to reserve storage from the total NESE storage pool.
-For **NERC (OpenStack)** Resource Allocations, storage quotas are specified by the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
+For **NERC (OpenStack)** Resource Allocations, storage quotas are specified by the "OpenStack Volume GiB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
 If you have common questions or need more information, refer to our [Billing FAQs](../../get-started/cost-billing/billing-faqs.md) for comprehensive
     answers.
 Keep in mind that you can easily scale and expand your current resource